stefanogg/CLOGEN/README.md

 - the reference in Genbak format
 - a regions file (genes, operons, pathways) in the format requested by Pyseer.

-The name 'maigrett' was inspired by the famous police detective Jules Maigret created by the Belgian writer Georges Simenon.
+(The name 'maigrett' was inspired by the famous police detective Jules Maigret created by the Belgian writer Georges Simenon.
 It also a tribute to the R piping package magrittr.
+I don't thinkt that stastical genomics fits into the intuitive, poetic thinking of the 'inspecteur Maigret' who was notoriously suspicious of forensic science, but honestly I was just trying to find a way to pay homage to a writer that I like.)

 The directory `R` contains the scripts used to fit the random forest models of 30 day mortality from S. aureus bacteraemia